bloXroute-Labs/bloxroute-docs/README.md

    docker pull bloxroute/blockchain-logger:latest
    ```

 3. Create a file called logger.env with environment variables as shown below.
 Please fill in the requested information shown in brackets.
 See the Logger Environmental Variables table below for a description of each variable.
 A worked example is also shown below.
-BLOCKCHAIN_LOG is the log file of the Bitcoin Cash node.
-It can often be found in the Bitcoin Cash data directory along with the wallet.dat files and blockchain data.
 For our test, NETWORK, NETWORK_NAME, and NTP_TIME are all fixed values as shown below.
 The RPCUSER and RPCPASS may be found in the bitcoin.conf file also in the Bitcoin Cash data directory.
 For DNS_NAME, please use the hostname of your full node, or a unique name.
     ```
     NETWORK='btc'
     RPCUSER='[RPC USER NAME]'